-He is an academic, an activist, an administrator, and a renowned political media commentator and columnist.
+Adam Habib is an academic, researcher, activist, administrator, and renowned political commentator and columnist.

-A Professor of Political Science, Habib has more than 30 years of academic, research, institutional and administration expertise.
-His experience spans five universities and multiple local and international institutions, boards and task teams.
-His professional involvement in institutions has always been defined by three distinct engagements: the contest of ideas; their translation into actionable initiatives; and the building of institutions.
+A Professor of Political Science, Habib has over 30 years of academic, research and administration expertise, spanning five universities and multiple local and international institutions, boards and task teams.
+His professional involvement in institutions has always been defined by three distinct engagements: the contest of ideas, their translation into actionable initiatives, and the building of institutions.

-Professor Habib holds qualifications in Political Science from three universities including the University of Natal and Wits.
+Habib holds qualifications in Political Science from three universities, including the University of Natal and Wits.
 He earned his masters and doctoral qualifications from the Graduate School of the City University of New York.

 Transformation, democracy and development are fundamental themes of his research.
 His latest book, South Africa’s Suspended Revolution: Hopes and Prospects, has informed debates around the country’s transition into democracy, as well as its prospects for inclusive development.